Wolves summer transfer window 2025: Top targets, budget, most likely signing and top priority

 Budgets

-As a result, determining Wolves' budget is a complex process, but they recouped over £100m through player sales during the previous two transfer windows.
+As a result, determining Wolves' budget is a complex process, but they have recouped over £100m through player sales during the last two transfer windows.

 Most likely signings

-However, Pereira has indicated that he has identified unnamed Portuguese players to potentially add to the squad, to complement the Portuguese-speaking and Brazilian contingent at the club.
+Pereira has previously indicated that he has identified Portuguese players to potentially add to the squad, signings that would complement the Portuguese-speaking and Brazilian contingent at the club.

 Priority positions